-- Weak unreliable grip.
+- Weak, unreliable grip.

 - Pain can be intense when twisting the wrist.

-- Prime contributor to writers cramp
+- A prime contributor to writers cramp

 - Twisting motions such as using a screwdriver or twisting a doorknob.

 - Gripping a pen or pencil for extended periods

 Whether the pain in your hands is caused by trigger points, a muscle injury, or arthritis, compression has been shown to help with pain relief.
 The Imak Compression Arthritis Gloves are some of the best on the market.

 The gloves provide gentle compression, which helps decrease both pain relief and inflammation.
 The seams of the gloves are sewn to the outside so you will not have irritation or discomfort.
 The fingers opening is reinforced so that they will not fray with wear or during washing.

 To determine your size, measure straight across the widest part of your palm.
 Extra small: up to 2 3/4 inches wide.
 Small: up to 3 1/8 inches across.
 Medium: up to 3 1/2 inches across.
 Large: up to 4 inches across.
 Extra-large: up to 4 1/2 inches across.

 The Neo G Medical Grade VCS Wrist and Thumb Support provides adjustable wrist support and compression to the wrist.
 The brace allows full movement of the hand, fingers, and thumb while supporting the wrist.
 A good choice for those who need wrist support but need full mobility of the hand and fingers.